Russian drone strikes rock Ukraine capital

 Patriot air defence systems important

-It said in the past 24 hours in Kharkiv, Donetsk and Zaporizhzhia regions “the enemy launched 1 air and 11 missile strikes, 3 of them on the civilian infrastructure…(and) launched more than 60 attacks from multiple rocket launchers”.
+It said in the past 24 hours in Kharkiv, Donetsk and Zaporizhzhia regions “the enemy launched one air and 11 missile strikes, three of them on the civilian infrastructure … [and] launched more than 60 attacks from multiple rocket launchers”.

 Gaining Patriot air defence capability would be “very, very significant” for the Kyiv government, said Alexander Vindman, a retired Army lieutenant colonel and onetime leader of Ukraine policy at the White House.